Define Ransomware Attack:

 The Generation Stage

-The malware will try to connect to the attacker with the public key encoded in the malware.
+The ransomware will try to connect to the attacker with the public key encoded in the malware.
 It does this with an internet connection.
 If your computer can detect the presence before it connects to the internet, you might be able to stop it.

-However, if it connects, the malware will use a random key to encrypt your data.
+However, if it connects, the ransomware will use a random key to encrypt your data.
 It also creates a ciphertext with your data.
 The key to decode your files will only be available to the attacker.

-At this point, it becomes a full-blown ransomware attack as your computer will display the message from the attacker.
+At this point, it becomes a full-blown what ransomware attack as your computer will display the message from the attacker.

 To get access to your data, you’ll be needed to send the ciphertext alongside the payment.

 The Encoding Stage